 The phrase ‘charity starts at home’ comes to mind: many of us seem to have a tendency to limit our ethical concerns to those within our own communities.
 However, Zizek argues that this is anything but natural, that it involves ‘repression’ and ‘self-denial’.
-He gives the example of communist sympathisers in the west the ignore the appalling abuses of Stalin’s regime.
-He also mentions Kant’s sympathetic attitude towards the French revolution.
+He gives the example of communist sympathisers in the west ignoring the appalling abuses of Stalin’s regime and Kant’s sympathetic attitude towards the French revolution.

 The fetishist disavowal, which Zizek sums up as, ‘I know, but I don’t want to know that I know, so I don’t know’, is a process of denial, the denial of one’s position in the world relative to others.
 He argues that life functions on the basis of such denials and that it runs much deeper than ignoring the direct violence done to others.
 Zizek mentions the treatment of animals that end up on our dinner tables, and this seems closer to the mark when it comes to the type of ‘disavowals’ that we make on a day-to-day basis.